Fuithias/audiofilesrecognizer_bot/README.md

 To deploy your own instance of Audiofiles Recognizer Bot, follow these steps:

 1. **Clone the Repository and install Dependencies:**
+- Note that this bot developed and tested with Python 3.11.
 ```
 git clone https://github.com/your_username/Audiofiles-Recognizer-Bot.git
 pip install -r requirements.txt